Safe Outsourcing and Security Measures

 • Ensure all USB ports are blocked.

-• To ensure that data privacy and security are prioritized, all staff must receive regular GDPR training and have signed confidentiality agreements.
+• To ensure that data privacy and security are prioritised, all staff must receive regular GDPR training and sign confidentiality agreements.

 • Limit the use of communication software to verify secure alternatives.